ferrous-systems/elements-of-rust/README.md

 [Seen in Sunjay's tweet](https://twitter.com/Sunjay03/status/1051689563683545088)

+This functionality is unlocked by the `Result` type implementing `FromIterator<Result<A, E>> for Result<V, E>` where `V` implements `FromIterator<A>`.
+This may look a bit hairy, but it means that `collect` (which relies on the `FromIterator` trait for its functionality) can output a `Result` where the success type is some collection that can be built from `A` - the success type of the original results.
+The error type `E` is the same in both, meaning that the returned `Result` will just return the first encountered error.

 ### Reverse Iterator Ranges

 In Rust, we can write `for item in 0..50` to go from 0 to 49 but what if we wanted to iterate from 49 to 0?
 Many of us have written `for item in 50..0` and been surprised that nothing happened.
 Instead, we can write: